AyberkYavuz/statistics/README.md

 So, we can reject the null hypothesis.
 In other words, it’s highly likely that the mean sale is greater.
 The one sample t test has told us that sales training was probably a success.

+**Skewness**

+It measures the lack of symmetry in data distribution.

 ![alt text](https://github.com/AyberkYavuz/statistics/blob/main/imgs/left_skewed_distribution.png)

 ![alt text](https://github.com/AyberkYavuz/statistics/blob/main/imgs/right_skewed_distribution.png)